gcanti/redux-tcomb/README.md

-Type checked immutable actions and state for redux.

-# Features
+# Why?

+## Primary goals

-- actions are immutables and type checked
+- actions are naked (*), immutables and type checked
-- state is immutable and type checked
+- state is naked (*), immutable and type checked
-- action are defined as tcomb structs: constructors can be used as **action creators**
+- action are defined as [tcomb](https://github.com/gcanti/tcomb) structs, this means that constructors can be used as **action creators**

+(*) works like regular objects and arrays

+## Secondary goals

-- `actionTypes` constants are not required
+- Get rid of constants
-- default reducer implementation (`switch` not required)
+- Get rid of action creators
+- Get rid of `switch`

 # Workflow

 1. define the state structure
 2. define the actions and their effect on state (patch functions)
-3. wire them up and get a default reducer implementation
+3. wire them up and grab the automatically generated reducer

 # Example

-## 1.
+## 1. Type checked state

 ```js
 // State.js